Coffee Cherries

 Coffee cherry picking and processing in Specialty vs. Commercial Coffee

-Specialty coffee producers typically harvest cherries at peak ripeness, often making multiple selective passes through the trees to ensure consistency.
-Careful post-harvest handling is equally critical: drying methods, whether on raised beds, patios, or mechanical dryers are designed to preserve the cherries’ chemical integrity and prevent off-flavors.
+Specialty producers typically harvest at peak ripeness, often making multiple selective passes through the trees rather than one sweep.
+Post-harvest handling is treated with the same level of care, drying on raised beds, patios, or mechanical dryers, each chosen to preserve the cherry's chemical integrity and avoid off-flavors.
+In large-scale contexts like Brazil, mechanical harvesting can work, but only with robust sorting systems in place to separate ripe cherries from unripe or defective ones.

 Read more about different coffee picking techniques here: Coffee Picking in Brazil: Balancing Quality, Cost, and Practicality